anonaddy/addy.io/source/_articles/failed-deliveries/what-is-a-failed-delivery-and-why-do-they-occur.md

 These messages are accepted by addy.io but classified as spam by filtering and placed in quarantine.

 - **High spam score** - Message content, headers, links, or sending patterns score as likely spam.
-- **Sender listed on blocklists** - The sending IP or domain appears on one or more reputation blocklists.
+- **Sender listed on blocklists** - The sending IP or domain appears on one or more reputation blocklists (for example Spamhaus).
+This is a common reason for quarantine notices that mention a listed sending IP.
 - **Authentication failures** - SPF, DKIM, or DMARC checks fail or look suspicious in context.
 - **Reputation or policy signals** - Sender behaviour matches known abuse patterns (bulk signups, phishing-like content, malicious links, or poor sending reputation).

+**Passing SPF, DKIM, or DMARC does not guarantee delivery.** Authentication checks whether a message is allowed to use a domain.
+Blocklists and spam scores measure reputation and risk.
+A message can authenticate successfully and still be quarantined if the sending IP is listed or other spam signals are strong.
+That can also affect legitimate transactional or security emails (order confirmations, one-time codes, account recovery) when the sender's mail infrastructure is listed or misconfigured.

 What to do:

-- Review the failed delivery details to identify the rejection or filtering reason.
+- Review the failed delivery details to identify the filtering reason (for example a listed sending IP).
+- [View or download](/help/downloading-and-viewing-a-failed-delivery/) the stored message if you need the content (for example a purchase receipt or verification code).
+Treat downloaded quarantined mail carefully - it may still contain malicious links or attachments.
-- For legitimate senders, ask them to verify SPF, DKIM, DMARC, PTR, and HELO/EHLO setup on their mail server.
+- For legitimate senders, ask them (or their mail provider) to fix the listed IP, improve reputation, and verify SPF, DKIM, DMARC, PTR, and HELO/EHLO setup.
+- Do not contact support asking to "mark as safe" or force-forward quarantined mail.
+See [Why can't quarantined emails be released or marked as safe?](#why-cant-quarantined-emails-be-released-or-marked-as-safe) below.
 - Do not whitelist obviously abusive senders.
 If needed, report abuse using [Report abuse](/help/report-abuse/).

-- Quarantined messages cannot be resent or released to protect addy.io mail-server reputation.
-See [Why can't I resend or release a quarantined message?](/help/resending-a-failed-delivery/#why-cant-i-resend-or-release-a-quarantined-message).
+There is no account setting to disable inbound quarantine.
+Filtering protects shared addy.io mail servers and delivery for every user.

+<h2 id="why-cant-quarantined-emails-be-released-or-marked-as-safe">Why can't quarantined emails be released or marked as safe?</h2>

+addy.io is an email forwarding service, but it also operates mail servers that send on behalf of many users.
+Quarantined messages are held because filtering judged them high risk.
+They cannot be released, "marked as safe", or resent through addy.io for the following reasons:

+- **Sending reputation** - When addy.io forwards mail, recipient providers (and blocklist operators) judge the **addy.io sending IPs**, not only the original sender.
+Forwarding mail that was already flagged as spam - including messages from IPs listed on Spamhaus or similar lists - can cause addy.io mail server IPs to also be listed.
+- **Impact on all users** - A listing or reputation hit on addy.io servers would reduce deliverability for everyone, not only the person who wanted one quarantined message released.
+- **False positives are still high risk to forward** - Occasional false positives happen.
+Legitimate emails can be quarantined when a sender's IP is listed.
+That is frustrating, but releasing those messages through addy.io would still mean transmitting mail that spam filters and blocklists have already associated with abuse risk.
+- **No per-user override** - Allowing users to force-forward or permanently trust quarantined senders would create a path for spam and phishing to leave addy.io servers under user control.
+That path is not offered, because it would undermine the reputation protection above.

+What you can do instead:

+- [Download or view](/help/downloading-and-viewing-a-failed-delivery/) the quarantined message from **Failed Deliveries** when storage is enabled, so you can still read important content without addy.io forwarding it.
+- Contact the sender or their provider so they can delist / repair their mail setup.
+Once their IP or domain is no longer listed and reputation improves, future messages are more likely to forward normally.

 <div class="flex justify-center my-8">
   <img class="shadow max-w-full h-auto" src="/assets/img/help/failed-deliveries/failed-deliveries.png" alt="Failed deliveries list in addy.io" title="Failed deliveries">
 </div>

 addy.io stores failed deliveries so you can inspect the error and the message.
-You can [download and view](/help/downloading-and-viewing-a-failed-delivery/) them, [resend](/help/resending-a-failed-delivery/) after fixing the issue, or [delete](/help/deleting-a-failed-delivery/) them from the list.
+You can [download and view](/help/downloading-and-viewing-a-failed-delivery/) them, [resend](/help/resending-a-failed-delivery/) after fixing the issue (outbound bounces only), or [delete](/help/deleting-a-failed-delivery/) them from the list.
 To reduce future failures, see [How can I prevent or reduce failed deliveries?](/help/how-can-i-prevent-or-reduce-failed-deliveries/).